jcoliz/AzLogs.Ingestion/README.md

 ### Set up local configuration

-The Azure Function Core tools use a file named `local.settings.json` to store local configuration, including secrets.
+The Azure Function Core tools use `local.settings.json` to store local configuration, including secrets.
 Much like the `config.toml` in the previous steps, this file is not committed to source control.
-Copy the `local.settings.template.json` file to a new file named `local.settings.json`, and fill out the details.
+Copy [local.settings.template.json](./FunctionApp/local.settings.template.json) to a new file named `local.settings.json`, and fill out the details.
 The information needed is the same as previously set in `config.toml`.

 The one additional piece of information you'll need in a connection string to the Azure Blob Storage where configuration is stored for the function information.
 You can retrieve this using the Azure CLI, using the name of the storage resource.
 This was displayed after you deployed resources above as the `StorageName` output.